 - Internship placement.
 Work time!
 Or rather, time to impress your new colleagues and shine at your host company!
 On your first day of work, a Gi2C staff member will accompany you to work, introduce you to people you need to know and help you get oriented with your new workplace.

 - Mandarin Classes 4 hours/week (Optional).
 What better place is there to learn Mandarin Chinese than in China?
 For an additional $248/month, interns can add (optional) Chinese language classes to their package – and many do!
 Learning Mandarin will not only help you to navigate daily life, but it’ll add an impressive boost to your resume when or if you return home.
 Intern in China and study Mandarin too!

-- Visa Assistance.
+- Visa document advice.
 In order to receive the proper visa to do an internship in China, all applicants must have an invitation letter from the sponsoring company.
-At Gi2C, we’ll get the letter for you to use in the application process.
+At Gi2C, we will:

 BE AWARE: Applicants are responsible for covering any costs related to the visa application process.
 (See below)

 - Business, Cultural, and Social Events: